Mark Andrew Smith: Career

 Smith released Sullivan's Sluggers, a baseball horror graphic novel drawn by James Stokoe, in 2012.
 Sullivan's Sluggers was published by Dark Horse Comics in 2018.
 Sullivan's Sluggers was published in Italian by SaldaPress in 2022.

-In 2015 New Brighton Archeological Society Volume 1 was published as a hardcover by 'Maneki Neko Books' along with volume 2 titled 'The Sword of Azure', both were drawn by Matthew Weldon.
+In 2015 New Brighton Archeological Society Volume 1 was published as a hardcover by 'Maneki Neko Books' along with volume 2 titled 'The Sword of Azure', both drawn by Matthew Weldon.

 In 2016 Gladstone's School for World Conquerors Volume 1 was published as a hardcover by 'Maneki Neko Books' along with Gladstone's School for World Conquerors Volume 2 which is drawn by frequent collaborator Matthew Weldon who was filling in for co-creator Armand Villavert on art duties.

 In 2019 Smith released Gladstone's School for World Conquerors Book 3 with artist and co-creator Armand Villavert.

-2019 also saw the release of a Kid Nefarious one-shot which was illustrated by Matthew Weldon and written by Ryan Schrodt with Smith editing.
+2019 also saw the release of a Kid Nefarious one-shot illustrated by Matthew Weldon and written by Ryan Schrodt with Smith editing.

 In 2020 Smith edited the Gladstone's School for World Conquerors Double-features which included 'The Skull Brothers & Martian Jones' and 'Mummy Girl & Ghost Girl'.
-The double-features are 72 page flip books.
+The double features are 72-page flipbooks.
 'The Skull Brothers' was written by Erik Martinez and illustrated by Marcelo DiChiara.'Martian Jones' was written by Erick Taggart and illustrated by Armand Villavert.'Mummy Girl' was written by Justin Robinson and illustrated by Armand Villavert.
 'Ghost Girl' was written by Erik Martinez and illustrated by Armand Villavert.
-Both of the double-features were lettered by Patrick Brosseau.
+Both of the double features were lettered by Patrick Brosseau.

+2023 saw the release of 'Gladstone's School for World Conquerors: Gladstone's Revenge'.
+'Gladstone's Revenge' was written by David Michelinie and illustrated by Armand Villavert.
+It was colored by Hackto Oshiro and lettered by Patrick Brosseau.

-Honors and awards
+Awards and honors

 Smith has received recognition for his work on Popgun.
 Volume 1 won the 2008 Harvey Award for Best Anthology.
 This was followed by Volume 3 winning the 2010 Eisner Award for Best Anthology.
 Gladstone's School for World Conquerors won the 2013 ALA Awards for 'Great Graphic Novels for Teens'.